loveencounterflow/coffee-script/README.md

 Given that the community seems quite eager to get `yield` into CS, it is to be expected that CoffyScript will soon become useless—which is a good thing.

+Also note that with this edition of the CoffeeScript library, the automatic registration of `.coffee` filename extensions has been removed, meaning that you should always compile your CoffyScript and CoffeeScript files to JavaScript before executing them—running a single file with `coffee xy.coffee` will still work, but implicitly `require`ing it as `require ./xy.coffee` from another module will fail.
+I like to put all my CS sources into a `src/` folder and compile them into `lib/`; having done that, `require ./xy` will work.

 # CoffyScript